 Article 2b.
 Charge and Role

-Review applications to the Planning or Zoning Boards related to the purposes of the Commission and submit recommendations to those boards, other Town boards or commissions, the Town Council, or Town officials on any and all conservation, environmental, or other issues related to the Town’s natural resources.
+Review applications to the Planning or Zoning Boards relevant to the purposes of the Commission and submit recommendations to those boards, other Town boards or commissions, the Town Council, or Town officials on any and all conservation, environmental, or other issues related to the Town’s natural resources.

 The commission shall conduct researches into its local land areas and seek to coordinate the activities of unofficial bodies organized for similar purposes, (45-35-1)